nkorange/jude/README.md

 # jude
-A new toy programming language with some amazing features
+A new toy programming language with some interesting features